 -

-You can first explore PICS summer internship opportunities through Princeton University's Global Programs System (GPS).
+You can explore PICS summer internship opportunities through Princeton University's Global Programs System (GPS).
 All PICS internships begin with prefix of "pics," so start under 'simple search" by entering "pics" to see all PICS offerings.

 -